 The Municipal Act, 2001 (the Act) provides that the City may establish a Council Code of Conduct (the “Code”) which outlines ethical standards of behaviour for Members of Council.
 The Act also provides that a Municipality may appoint an Integrity Commissioner who, among other duties, may investigate potential breaches of the Code and recommend penalties to Council where he or she has found the Member of Council to have contravened the Code.
-A process to establish an Integrity Commissioner for the City of Niagara Falls is underway.
-Until a formal appointment is made, the City Solicitor will seek out qualified individuals to conduct such investigations.

 Under the Code, the Integrity Commissioner has authority to determine whether or not they will investigate any complaints received.
 Complaints about matters that are outside their jurisdictions, are frivolous, not made in good faith, or that the Integrity Commissioner determines has no grounds or insufficient grounds for conducting an investigation, may be dismissed.